 Hence when as a sales rep and a teacher you demonstrate the ROI and explain solutions to your prospects, consider using the present vs. future-state diagrams to illustrate the lead’s systems or processes that your offering can improve with your product and services.

-It must be remembered over here that as a salesperson, never show you full cards rather weight the suggestions and advice you provide against the insights you still require to gain from your prospective customers.
+Remember that as a salesperson, never show you full cards rather weight the suggestions and advice you provide against the insights you still require to gain from your prospective customers.

 Consider this: might be up to this juncture, your salesperson had a productive and effective conversation with your prospective leads, but after this, at some point, the prospect reveals that their budget is non-existent, or their business is preparing for a strategic shift that will, in turn, make your offerings redundant or obsolete.